 Learn about creative YOUTH projects happening in Detroit and vote on which project to fund with the money raised from the dinner.
 Anyone is welcome to attend, but proposals must involve and should be presented by Detroit young people.

-Presentations start at 7.
-Dinner around 8.
-Winner announced by 9.
+Presentations start at 2.
+Food around 3.
+Winner announced by 4.

 $5 for SOUP, salad, bread and a vote!